niplav/site/resolving.md

 ##### Resolving Inconsistent Preferences

-In the context of taxonomical data, Sun et al. investigate the problem of recovering hierarchies from noisy data ([Sun et al.
+In the context of taxonomical data, [Sun et al.
-2017](./doc/preference/breaking_cycles_in_noisy_hierarchies_sun_et_al_2017.pdf
+2017](./doc/preference/breaking_cycles_in_noisy_hierarchies_sun_et_al_2017.pdf "Breaking Cycles in Noisy Hierarchies") investigate the problem of recovering hierarchies from noisy data.
-"Breaking Cycles in Noisy Hierarchies")).
 They represent inconsistent taxonomies with directed acyclic graphs and consistent hierarchical taxonomies using directed graphs.
-They find that, when measuring the number of edges being removed, a voting ensemble of several different techniques such as TrueSkill [@herbrich2007trueskill] does well on removing as few edges as possible, and usually outperforms removing greedy approximations of the [feedback arc set](https://en.wikipedia.org/wiki/Feedback_arc_set) ([Sun et al.
+They find that, when measuring the number of edges being removed, a voting ensemble of several different techniques such as TrueSkill [@herbrich2007trueskill] does well on removing as few edges as possible, and usually outperforms removing greedy approximations of the [feedback arc set](https://en.wikipedia.org/wiki/Feedback_arc_set) [Sun et al.
-2017](./doc/preference/breaking_cycles_in_noisy_hierarchies_sun_et_al_2017.pdf "Breaking Cycles in Noisy Hierarchies")).
+2017](./doc/preference/breaking_cycles_in_noisy_hierarchies_sun_et_al_2017.pdf "Breaking Cycles in Noisy Hierarchies").

 Outside of the academic literature, [Aird &
 Shovelain 2020](https://www.lesswrong.com/posts/ky988ePJvCRhmCwGo/using-vector-fields-to-visualise-preferences-and-make-them "Using vector fields to visualise preferences and make them consistent") represent inconsistent preferences as [vector